The Logic of Language

 It’s okay if numbers still make you uncomfortable.
 You don’t have to love math to change your relationship with it.
 You just have to be willing to sit in the “not-knowing” for a moment longer than feels comfortable, and let that be enough.

 Whether you are sitting down with a child and a box of blocks or tackling a logic puzzle yourself, try being a co-explorer instead of the one with the answers.
-When we focus on the process instead of the performance, we show that struggle isn’t a sign of failure; it’s just the sound of a mind at work.
+When we focus on the process instead of the performance, we show that struggle isn’t a sign of failure; it’s just what it looks like to figure something out.